Lockl00p/fallout2-ce/README.md

 If you opt for the standalone HTML file, you're going to have to upload all of the game files into the game's filesystem.
 So, it's a sort of tradeoff between memory usage and ease of access.
 Also, the audio is... not the best.
 Oh *also* if you want to click the escape button without unfullscreening, you could fullscreen with f11.

+Video of it working (and instructions on how to do it).
+With firefox, you can't save... well, you kinda can, but it's weird.
+Also, yes this is a video of Fallout 1.
+Fallout 2 is similar but instead you use its respective game files. https://youtu.be/EB6Jsm0oMzM

 There is also [Fallout Community Edition](https://github.com/alexbatalov/fallout1-ce).

 ## Installation